Vismayavinodk/FunFair-3D/README.md

-# 🎢 FunFair 3D: A Blender Amusement Park Experience
+# 🎢 FunFair 3D: A Blender Carnival Experience

 Welcome to **FunFair 3D**, a vibrant and imaginative amusement park scene built entirely in **Blender**.
 This project showcases 3D modeling, texturing, lighting, and rendering techniques—all wrapped up in a fun, carnival-themed environment!